 - will have their details recorded every time they look at your record

 In addition, the healthcare professional must seek your permission if they need to look at your SCR.
 If they cannot ask you because you are unconscious or otherwise unable to communicate, they may decide to look at your record because doing so is in your best interest.
 This access is recorded and checked by the Privacy Officer of the organisation to ensure it is appropriate.
-Find out more about information governance from the HSCIC.
+Find out more about information governance from NHS Digital.

 Can I opt out of having a Summary Care Record?